 Worlds End State Park

-Worlds End State Park is in a narrow S-shaped valley of the Loyalsock Creek just south of Forksville, Sullivan County.
-Loyalsock Canyon Vista, reached via Mineral Spring and Cold Run roads, provides outstanding views, especially during fall foliage.
+Worlds End State Park is situated in a narrow S-shaped valley of the Loyalsock Creek, just south of Forksville, Sullivan County.

-Picnicking: The main picnic area is along Loyalsock Creek just upstream of the swimming area.
+Picnicking: The main picnic area is along Loyalsock Creek, just upstream of the swimming area.
 Tables are available on a first-come, first-served basis.
 Picnickers are asked to dispose of hot charcoal in the facilities provided.
-A recycling area is at the end of the main parking area.
+A food concession, playground and recycling station are found within the picnic grounds.

-Picnic Pavilions: Four large picnic pavilions may be reserved up to 11 months in advance for a fee.
+Picnic Pavilions: Three large picnic pavilions may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served-basis.
 One pavilion is ADA accessible.

-Swimming: A small dam on Loyalsock Creek forms a swimming area that is open from Memorial Day Weekend through Labor Day, 8 a.m. to sunset.
+Swimming: A small dam on Loyalsock Creek forms a swimming area that is open from Memorial Day Weekend through Labor Day, sunrise to sunset.
+The mountain stream water is always cold and exhilarating.
 Swim at your own risk.
 Please read and follow posted rules for swimming.
-The mountain stream water is always cold and exhilarating.

 Snack Bar: A food concession operates from Memorial Day weekend to Labor Day.
 In addition to the usual fast-food refreshments, a limited line of camping and picnicking supplies such as ice and charcoal are offered.